 ‘HOP Pot’ small grants enable a variety of diverse organisations to engage older people with arts and cultural projects across the Liverpool City Region.

 ‘HOP Pots’ of up to £300 each are available to put towards new partnership projects developed by an arts or cultural organisation working alongside a community/older people-focused organisation to help make it easier for older people to access the arts.

 Previous HOP-funded projects have achieved a variety of outcomes, including a reduction in social isolation by facilitating activities outside the home, improved mental stimulation, increased levels of physical activity and breaking down barriers for older people using new technology.

-The HOP Pot offers funds of up to £300 for organisations to deliver activity for older people which demonstrates:
+This theme is open to interpretation and we would like to see projects which celebrate the lives and creativity of older people.
+The HOP Pot offers funds of up to £300 for organisations to deliver activity for older people which acknowledges this theme.

 We want to encourage as broad a range of activities as possible.
-There are no set criteria for how you might use the HOP Pot grant.
-We’re excited to hear your ideas as to where you think it will add the most value.
+There are no set criteria for how you might use the HOP Pot grant; instead, we’re excited to hear your ideas as to where you think it will add the most value.

-Download the full Guidance for Applicants including the terms of the grant: HOP Guidance for Applicants May 2019
+Click here to view the full Guidance for Applicants including the terms of the grant.

 The HOP film